PET HEALTH

-If you have a feline in your family, you know just how expressive a cat’s eyes can be.
+If you have a feline in your family, you may know just how expressive a cat’s eyes can be.
 Unfortunately, they can also be vulnerable to disease and injury.
 In some cases, your kitty might need cat eye surgery.
 Costs can vary depending on the type of surgery required.
-Depending on the condition, the cost of cat eye surgery can range from a few hundred to a few thousand dollars.
+A cherry eye surgery could cost $300 – $1,000, while a cataract surgery may cost $3,500 or more.1

 Identifying your cat’s eye issues is the first step to treating them.
-There are a number of reasons your cat may need eye surgery, but not all of them may be obvious.1 Signs of eye problems in your cat can include:
+There are a number of reasons your cat might need eye surgery, but not all of them may be obvious.
+Signs of eye problems in your cat can include:1

 Any of these symptoms could be a good reason to take your cat for a vet visit.
 There, your cat’s medical expert can run tests to diagnose the eye condition and create a treatment plan.

-Cherry eye refers to a prolapse of the nictitating membrane.
-This third eyelid, located in the inner corner of the eye, protects your cat’s eyes and can house a tear gland to keep them lubricated.
+Cherry eye refers to a prolapse of what’s called the nictitating membrane.
+This third eyelid, located in the inner corner of the eye, protects your cat’s eye and helps produce tears to keep it lubricated.
 It usually isn’t visible, but the tear gland may come out of its normal place and swell, potentially exposing it to a painful infection.
-In some cases, your cat may need surgery to fix the cherry eye.
+In some cases, your cat may need surgery to fix the cherry eye.1,2

 Cherry eye surgery cost

-Depending on the severity, surgery for cherry eye can range from $1,500 to nearly $2,000.2 A surgical fix involves using stitches to put the nictitating membrane back into place.
-Your cat might need a cone or collar during recovery to protect their eye, as well as medication, which could add to the overall cost.
+Depending on the severity, surgery for cherry eye can range from $300 – $500 for one eye.1,2 A surgical fix involves using stitches to put the nictitating membrane back into place.
+Your cat might need a cone or collar during recovery to protect their eye, as well as medication, which could add to the overall cost.1

 Cataracts